 Now we’ll explore the key strategies that differentiate Google Ads and Facebook Ads.

-A funnel approach is encouraged when it comes to your Facebook Ads strategy.
+Are Facebook Ads worth the money?
+Well yes, as long as you’re considering a funnel approach when it comes to your Facebook Ads strategy.

 - Awareness (top of the funnel): In this stage, you’ll create ads that generate awareness for your brand or product.
 This could be in the form of a video ad, image ad, or even a short story.
 You’ll need to create ad copy and visuals that stand out and grab attention to do this effectively.

 - Interest/consideration (middle of the funnel): In this stage, you’ll target people who have already shown an interest in your product or brand.
 This is where you’ll start to get more specific with your ad copy and target your audience more carefully.
 You can use interests and demographics to target your ads so that they’re more likely to be seen by people interested in what you’re selling.

 - Purchase (bottom of the funnel): In this final stage, you’ll target people close to making a purchase.
 This is where you’ll want to get really specific with your ad copy and offer something that will push them over the edge.
 You can use dynamic and custom audiences to target your ads so that they’re more likely to be seen by people who are considering making a purchase.

 On the other hand, an effective Google Ads strategy largely relies on mastering purchase intent.
 This means you have the ability to bid on keywords that people who are ready to buy are searching.
 To do this effectively, you can utilize Google’s Keyword Planner tool to research which keywords are most likely to result in a purchase.

 You can also use Google’s Display Network to reach people who are interested in what you’re selling.
 This network includes websites, apps, and videos that Google thinks your target audience is interested in.
 In addition, you can use this network to show your ads to people who are already interested in what you’re selling, which can help increase the likelihood of a purchase.